MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

   very coarse grids may still affect curvature estimates due to finite-difference discretization error.

-For details on the binning method, see API documentation in :mod:`~membrane_curvature.binning_surface` that describes every associated functions.
+For details on the binning methods, see API documentation in :mod:`~membrane_curvature.binning_surface` and :mod:`~membrane_curvature.binning_nearest_surface` that describe every associated function.

 .. _binning-edge-padding: